verbb/formie/docs/guides/integrations/creating-oauth-integrations-with-formie.md

-# Creating OAuth integrations with Formie
+# Creating OAuth Integrations with Formie

 OAuth is awkward to implement yourself — token storage, refresh flows, provider quirks, and scope handling add up quickly.
 Formie uses [Verbb Auth](https://github.com/verbb/auth) under the hood, so your integration can focus on Formie-specific settings and API calls while Formie manages connection, tokens, and authorized requests.